 5 UserZoom | go.userzoom.com

 Validately started by offering moderated user testing and later added an unmoderated option.
-It has recently been acquired by UserZoom.
+UserZoom has recently acquired it and made some positive changes to the platform.

 Pros of UserZoom compared to UsabilityHub